oneup03/VRto3D/README.md

 - For most games, you will need to have the "spectator view" screen in focus for your inputs to register from mouse/keyboard/controller.
 - Recommend using a XInput controller.
 - This project is primarily targeted for VR mods of flatscreen games, not full VR games.
 As such, there is no headset movement or VR controller emulation.
-- OpenXR games/mods seem to be more likely to work and be stable
+- OpenXR games/mods seem to be more likely to work and be stable than OpenVR ones
 - HDR doesn't seem to work currently
-- Several mods/games may override your supersample and convergence (worldsize) settings
+- Several mods/games may override your supersample and other settings

 ## Building